Introducing பார்வை (Pārvai)or The Gaze

 The figure of the oriental female dancer appealed to Western elite audiences and, like the early ballerina, tickled the (male) gaze.
 However, the bayadère appears to have had no specific geographical location nor much of an agency.
 She remained an unattainable figure, dying a ‘romantic’ death on the stage, her love unfulfilled.

-In Pārvai we turn the gaze around and look at the world of ordinary and less ordinary people in colonial South India in the 19th century through the eyes of a local actress.
-The play gives a voice to this female artist who in our case is not a dancer but a professional Kuttu performer, even though we do not know whether women ever performed in this theatrical genre at that time.
-The unusual love story of Kamaladevi and Jacob ‘Boss’ is situated at the time of the Madras Great Famine, an apocalyptic event that took place in 1877-1878, the year in which La Bayadere premiered in St. Petersburg.
+The unusual love story of Kamaladevi and Jacob ‘Boss’ is situated at the time of the Madras Great Famine, an apocalyptic event that took place in 1877-1878 that coincides with the premiere of La Bayadere in St. Petersburg.
 The famine was photographed by a British male photographer.
 In our story we have changed him into an arrogant professional woman photographer.
 She too is the result of our fantasy as we do not know -- but think it is plausible -- that an entrepreneurial woman photographer and explorer from an elite background might have visited India at that time.

 References